contensis/homebrew-cli/README.md

 It will make a fork of the `contensis/homebrew-cli` repository in your GitHub profile e.g. `nflatley-zengent/homebrew-cli`, commit the indicated version bump changes to the `<formula>.rb` file then submit a pull request back to the original `contensis/homebrew-cli` repository.

 You need to approve the new pull request in this repository to merge the version bump change into this tap.

+That's it, try updating the package in the normal way on another machine.